joas8211/joas-xyz/pages/cv.md

 - 2017 I won gold (1.) in Helsinki
 - 2018 I won bronze (3.) in Tampere
 - 2019 I won bronze (3.) in Joensuu

+## Languages

+- Finnish as primary language
+- English as strong secondary language
+- TypeScript and JavaScript as preferred programming languages
+- PHP as mastered programming language